magfest/infrastructure/magfest_state/salt/cloud/README.md

 ```

+### 6. Add private data

+By default, all of our "sensitive" config settings like passwords and API
+keys use the default values defined in the reggie salt states.
+This means
+that the passwords are mostly just "reggie".
+This is fine for our staging
+servers, since those should never contain sensitive data.

+When deploying a production server, we'll need to configure values such as
+passwords and API tokens in a place that doesn't get saved to Github.
+Such
+data is saved under the /srv/data/secret/infrastructure directory, which
+has the exact same directory structure as this "infrastructure" repository.
+You can edit those files by hand to set secure values for such options.

 # Importance of `roles` Salt Grains

 Almost all of our salt targeting is done using the following salt grains: